 Suzanne is engaged with the ongoing implementation of sustainability practices at her family’s 7th generation farm and winery, Hunt Country Vineyards, in upstate New York.
 She holds a BS in environmental science from Penn State and master’s degrees in International Affairs and natural resource management from American University and the UN’s University for Peace in Costa Rica.
 She makes frequent speeches and media appearances around the world.
 You can find her on LinkedIn and follow her on Twitter @HuntGreen.

-Joshua Kagan is the Carbon War Room's Operation Lead for energy efficiency in the built environment.
+Joshua Kagan is the Carbon War Room's Operation Lead for Building Efficiency.
 Joshua manages a team focused on developing and implementing large-scale energy efficiency transactions in a network of partner cities such as NYC, San Francisco, Washington DC, London, Vancouver, Vilnius, Melbourne and Copenhagen.
 His team’s goal is to standardize and scale energy efficiency transactions across the built environment that result in $1.5B in deployed capital.
 Prior to the War Room, Joshua was a Senior Analyst with the clean tech investment firm Atlas Capital Investments and a Fellow with the Prometheus Institute for Sustainable Development.
 Joshua also co-founded The NOW Project – a social enterprise that created organic apparel and accessory products and utilized the proceeds to fund yoga classes for at-risk teens in public schools in southern California.
 Joshua has consulted for Gerson Lehrman Group and Greentech Media, lectured on alternative energy economics at UC Berkeley, and been a New Leadership Council (NLC) Fellow.
 He was lead author on the 300+ page biofuels report “Biofuels 2010: Spotting the Next Wave” and is the sole author of “Third and Fourth-Generation Biofuels: Technologies, Markets, and Economics Through 2015.”
 Joshua holds a master's degree from the London School of Economics and bachelor's degree from Wesleyan University in Middletown, Connecticut.